Hamzabaloch08/Real-time-Country-Information-Finder/README.md

 # Real-time Country Information Finder

-A web application that allows users to search for country information such as the flag, capital, population, borders, and languages.
+A web application allows users to search for information about a country such as its flag, capital, population, borders, and languages.
 The app fetches real-time data from the [REST Countries API](https://restcountries.com) and displays it dynamically as the user types the country name.

 ## Features